Bentall Centre (Vancouver)

-The Bentall Centre is a 1.5 million square foot office complex and underground shopping mall, located in Downtown Vancouver's financial district.
+The Bentall Centre is a 1500000 sqft office complex and underground shopping mall, located in downtown Vancouver's financial district.
 It is owned and managed by Hudson Pacific Properties.
-The shopping mall under the complex is known as "The Shops at Bentall Centre", and includes approximately 50 stores and a food court.
+The shopping mall under the complex is known as "the Shops at Bentall Centre" and includes approximately 50 stores and a food court.
 The mall has a direct connection to Burrard Station of the SkyTrain network.